-- In cases where contracts and substantially funded by the FTA, as a best practice, the District will notify its FTA regional office when it receives a third-party contract protest, and keep FTA informed about the status of the protest.
-In accordance with the provision of FTA Circular 4220.regulations1f, the Director of Procurement and Materials-Director, or designee, will be responsible for providing information regarding protests of only federally funded procurements to the CFOManager of Capital Planning/Grants Administration on ONOn a quarterly basis for inclusion in the FTA reports.guarterly Progress. - 2.
+- 1. In accordance with the provision of FTA Circular 4220.1f, the Procurement and Materials Director, or designee, will be responsible for providing information regarding protests of only federally funded procurements to the Manager of Capital Planning/Grants Administration on a quarterly basis for inclusion in the FTA quarterly Progress. - 2.
 The FTA's review of protests is limited to (1) The District's failure to have or follow its protest procedures, or the District's failure to review a complaint or protest, or (2) violations of federal law or regulation.
 The FTA will exercise discretion and will not consider every appeal it receives. - 3.
 A protester must exhaust all administrative remedies available through the District, including the Director of Procurement and Materials Management, the District's General Manager, and the District's Board of Directors before pursuing a protest with the FTA.
-Protest appeals to the FTA must be filed with the San Francisco Region IX Office within five (5) business days of the date the protester learned or should have learned of a final adverse decision by the District.
+Protest appeals to the FTA must be filed with the San Francisco Region IX Office within five (5) working business days of the date the protester learned or should have learned of a final adverse decision by the District.
 Upon request, the FTA Region IX contact information for filing an appeal shall be provided in writing to the protester upon notice of the District's final adverse decision to the protest.